laravel/docs/notifications.md

         );
     }

-You may specify a plain-text view for the mail message by passing the view name as the second element of an array that is given to the `view` method of the `MailMessage`:
+You may specify a plain-text view for the mail message by passing the view name as the second element of an array that is given to the `view` method:

     /**
      * Get the mail representation of the notification.